MS Teams Dynamic e911 Dialing - Operator Connect and Direct Routing

 The ability to do automatic routing to the appropriate Public Safety Answering Point (PSAP) varies depending on the country of usage of the Teams user.

-Operator Connect includes dynamic emergency routing services for users in the United States and Canada.
+Operator Connect and Direct Routing includes dynamic emergency routing services for users in the United States and Canada.

 The following clients are currently supported.
 Check back often to see updates to this list.